BLOG

 Even though locating and cutting off all the ties that exist between inactive users and the Salesforce org can be a tough task, it is still the best course of action.

-Over time, you can store a lot of hard-coded references in your configuration, or solutions and features that are outdated but play a part in other processes.
-This way, the system architecture is just about applying a patch to the old patch, which can slow down the performance or even impede potential customizations.
+Over time, you can store a lot of hard-coded references in your configuration or solutions and features that are outdated but play a part in other processes.
+This way, the system architecture applies a patch to the old one, which can slow down performance or impede potential customizations.

-Most legacy solutions can be optimized or replaced by new ones, however, without a thorough architecture audit, drastic changes can be too dangerous.
+Most legacy solutions can be optimized or replaced by new ones.
+However, without a thorough Salesforce architecture audit, drastic changes can be dangerous.

 Licenses